WilliamKappler/kiyoi/README.md

 If your distro allows you to install Python packages directly with pip:

 1. Run `pip install kiyoi_image_viewer`.
-2. Get the `kiyoi.desktop file` (either out of the kiyoi_image_viewer site-packages folder in Python or more easily, download it from this repo)
+1. Get the `kiyoi.desktop file` (either out of the kiyoi_image_viewer site-packages folder in Python or more easily, download it from this repo)
-3. Run `desktop-file-install /PATH/TO/kiyoi.desktop` (using the real path to wherever that file is)
+1. Run `desktop-file-install /PATH/TO/kiyoi.desktop` (using the real path to wherever that file is)

 ### Managed Python

-TODO
+You may be able to use the above procedure with the --user flag to pip, `pip --user install kiyoi_image_viewer`.
+This does not currently work on Arch.

+For Arch and other systems that can use AUR PKGBUILD, use the PKGBUILD in the git/sourceforge repo.
+You only need to download that one file; it will pull the Pypi package itself.

+1. As root, make sure you have the required packages for building a python script as Arch requires: `pacman -S python-installer python-wheel`
+1. Download Kiyoi's PKGBUILD from git/sourceforge.
+1. Place the PKGBUILD in a directory and open a console there.
+1. Run `makepkg`
+1. If there are no errors, you can install the package archive makepkg created with `pacman -U packagenamehere` run as root.
+1. You should be able to start Kiyoi via `kiyoi_image_viewer` on the console or via the start menu.
+1. If Kiyoi doesn't appear in the file associations/start menu, try running `update-desktop-database`.

+For other systems, currently I can only advise to consult your distribution's documentation on how to install unsupported python scripts.
+You may be able to use a virtual environment, but you will need to modify the .desktop file before installing it.

 # Use